Skip to main content

 What is the intent?

-When people move into a residential service, the residential community becomes a central feature of their lives.
+When people move into a residential care home, the residential community becomes a central feature of their lives.
 It is critical that older people feel safe and at home in the residential community, have opportunities to do things that are meaningful to them and are supported to maintain connections with people important to them.
 Meaningful activities can include participating in hobbies or community groups, seeing friends and family or activities that contribute to the residential community such as gardening, cooking and setting tables.

 A residential community can involve diverse members from different cultures and backgrounds.
 It is important that each older person's culture is respected, and their diversity valued so they feel included, safe and at home in the service.